shellrow/nrev/README.md

 `nrev` provides:

-- compact human-readable reports for interactive use
+- Compact human-readable reports for interactive use
-- stable JSON reports for downstream tooling
+- Stable JSON reports for downstream tooling
-- phase timings for resolution, discovery, scanning, and follow-up probes
+- Phase timings for resolution, discovery, scanning, and follow-up probes

 ## External Data

 `--data` accepts:

-- a single `.json` file
+- A single `.json` file
-- a single `.toml` file
+- A single `.toml` file
-- a directory containing multiple `.json` and `.toml` files
+- A directory containing multiple `.json` and `.toml` files

 Each file may contain any combination of: